 Increase Your Creativity

-Being in natural surroundings is very inspiring.
+Being in natural surroundings is inspiring.
 It’s amazing how ideas flow as you look at the dynamic nature around you.
-The combination of being in awe of nature and away from your normal urban surroundings — all while being relaxed and thinking clearly — does wonders for your creative thinking.
+The combination of being in awe of nature and away from your normal urban surroundings — all while being relaxed and thinking clearly — strengthens your creative thinking.

-Nature walks will also help you break through creative blocks you may be having on current projects due to their ability to reset yourself from the relaxing break.
+Nature walks also help you break through creative blocks you may be having on current projects due to their ability to reset yourself.

-So want to think of that new patent, piece of art, book, article or whatever?
+So you want to think of that new patent, piece of art, book, article, or whatever?
 Spend some quality time around nature.

-Expose yourself to nature as much as you can, even for just short stents if you are busy.
-You do not need to be deep in a forest for this to work (although occasional deeper immersion in nature is great).
-A park, or even neighborhood sidewalks that pass a lot of greenery can be good.
+Expose yourself to nature as much as you can, even if just for short stints.
+You do not need to be deep in a forest to get the benefits (although occasional deeper immersion in nature is great).
+A park, or even neighborhood sidewalks that pass greenery can be good.
 And as previously mentioned, even looking at pictures of nature, or nature outside a window helps.